ctbritt/gpt4-dnd5e/README.md

 - Custom game prompt as well
 - style the responses so they look nice and reflect the appropriate stat blocks.
 - Open to suggestions on other improvements?

+# Special Thanks
+Thanks very much to brunocalado#1650 on the foundry discord for a) convincing me to update and b) for suggestion code modifications.